Thursday, July 31, 2014

 Graduation Day by Joelle Charbonneau

-Michal takes the recordings and meets Symon with Cia and Raffe looking on, hidden.
+Michal takes the recordings and meets Symon as Cia and Raffe watch while hidden.
 Cia recognizes Symon as the man who gave her food and a drug to help her resist the questioning about her family during the interview.
 Symon shoots Michal, killing him instantly and then destroys the recordings.

 Cia is devastated and has no idea how she is going to do this or if she even should.
 Collindar gives her a week to decide.
 Cia returns to the University campus to find that Professor Holt is interviewing everyone to try to discover the whereabouts of Damone Pyburn, whom Cia killed in self-defense.
 Cia manages to contact Zeen who tells her that she needs to leave the University as the rebels on campus are planning to attack Dr. Barnes and that Symon and Renatta have instructed the rebels to remove anyone who might interfere with their plans.